marticliment/UniGetUI/readme.md

 <br><p align="center"><i>Check out the <a href="https://github.com/marticliment/WingetUI/wiki">Wiki</a> for more information!</i></p>

+# Updating

+WingetUI can be updated like any other package within WingetUI.

 ## Translating WingetUI to other languages
 In order to translate WingetUI to other languages or to update an old translation, please see [Translating WingetUI - WingetUI Wiki](https://github.com/marticliment/WingetUI/wiki#translating-wingetui) for more info.